recxtlc/weather_api/readme.md

 - `POST /weather/{location}`: Add location data from weather API into DynamoDB.
 - `GET /weather_data/{location}`: Retrieves the weather information for the specified location from DynamoDB.

-# design decisions
+# Design decisions
 - Decided to use docker instead of using moto, nice documentation about how to use the docker container can be found here [aws_local_dynamodb_setup](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html)
+- chalice will not work on default port, cause the port is used by docker container.
-# assumptions made during the development.
+# Assumptions made during the development
 - How to handle any error that occurs in the weather API, one issue found in their documentation, their error code is using internal error types such as 101 means `missing_access_key` while HTTP method status code 101 means `Switching Protocols`, this was a challenge and I ended up using 502 as status code to handle all errors that occur from the weather.